About this day

-This talk will explore the reasons why the Weimar Republic collapsed in 1933.
-It will discuss how defeat and revolution polarised the German population in the immediate aftermath of the First World War and how a failed foreign policy led to economic disaster in the Ruhr inflation of 1923 which had long-term consequences in creating a lack of trust in the state.
+Heather will explore the reasons why the Weimar Republic collapsed in 1933.
+She will discuss how defeat and revolution polarised the German population in the aftermath of the First World War and how policy led to hyperinflation and economic disaster.
+This created a lack of trust in the state.
 Never inevitable, the collapse of Weimar was striking in the modern processes involved which, interacting with issues specific to interwar Germany, brought about the bellicose and aggressively expansionist Nazi dictatorship and a Second World War.

 About Heather Jones

-Dr Heather Jones is Associate Professor in the Department of International History at the London School of Economics.
-Her teaching and research interests include the First World War and Weimar Germany and she is the winner of one of LSE’s Major Review Teaching Prizes.
+Dr Heather Jones is now Associate Professor in the Department of International History at the London School of Economics.
+Her research interests include the First World War and Weimar Germany.
+She is the winner of one of LSE’s Major Review Teaching Prizes.
 She is a regular commentator in the media on matters relating to twentieth-century European history.

 The Great Catastrophe: Germany in the First World War Alexander Watson, Goldsmiths, University of London